CraigS119/Craigs-Plants-P1/README.md

 - As a general user, I want to clearly understand the purpose of the website to be clear.
 - As a general user, I want to navigate the website easily.
-- As a general user, I want to the website to format on different devices that I use.
+- As a general user, I want the website to format on different devices that I use.
 - As a general user, I want to interact with the website to enhance the experience.

 #### First Time users